50K to Miles: What 31.07 Miles Means for Your Body, Recovery, and Performance

 Fueling and Hydration for 31 Miles

-Common fuel choices:
+Common fuel choices include:

 • Energy gels